 New mining territories are obtained in other parts of Estonia

-The mission of the company is to maintain historical core values and safe traditions, offering the most suitable construction material for building long-lasting structures in the Nordic climate.
+Our mission is to maintain historical core values and safe traditions, offering the most suitable construction materials for building long-lasting structures in the Nordic climate.

-The vision of the company is to continue valuing quality of life.
+Our vision is to continue valuing the quality of life.